 Convertible JewelryMulti-use jewelry was exceptionally popular during the era.
 Brooches sometimes doubled as bracelet charms or as necklace pendants.
 Necklaces themselves could often turn into bracelets, giving a variety of looks for minimal price.
 Having a statement piece that could be used in multiple ways was truly enticing — especially since resources were so scarce.

-The ingenuity and eccentric style of the Retro era is still admired and sought after today.
+The ingenuity and eccentric style of the Retro era is still admired and sought after today in fine jewelry pieces.
+From retro rings to retro earrings with colored gemstones, our selection of fine jewelry pieces offers something for everyone.
 We are always acquiring new finds, including antique and Retro jewelry, at M.S.
 Rau.
+Whether you are looking for a brooch, bracelet, or a stunning engagement ring, our selection has something for every collector.
 Stop by regularly or sign up for our newsletter to keep up to date.